camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 The license key is stored in the database table `ACT_GE_PROPERTY` as *camunda-license-key*.
 Instead of using the UI input you can also directly place your license key into your database.

+Another possibility is to put the file with the license key in path: `${user.home}/.camunda/license.txt`.
+It will be automatically loaded to the database table unless it already contains some license key.

 In a clustered scenario, where multiple engines on multiple nodes access a single database, the license only needs to be activated once.
 When activated, a license is valid until the expiration date or until you have deleted your database.
 The license key is valid for an unlimited amount of engines.

 In a multi tenancy scenario, the license check will be performed for each engine with an own database.
 Thus, you will be prompted to enter the license key separately for each engine.